Technical Assistance and Resources for States

 These resources can help states with developing an EV charging program.

-- Public EV Charging Infrastructure Playbook: Interactive resources to help communities and other stakeholders plan and build infrastructure to support a zero-emission transportation system
+- Public EV Charging Infrastructure Playbook: Interactive resources to help communities and other stakeholders plan and build infrastructure to support a modern transportation system

 - EV Charging Community Readiness: Summary of resources, tools, and publications designed to help communities prepare and plan for the expansion of EVs and charging infrastructure